daveadams/nomadsl/README.md

 ## Using `nomadsl` as the interpreter

-As of 0.1.4, you can also set your shbang line to use `nomadsl` as the interpreter of the script.
+You can also set your shbang line to use `nomadsl` as the interpreter of the script.
 This will evaluate everything as Ruby, but with the necessary `nomadsl` boilerplate already built in:

     #!/usr/bin/env nomadsl